Unisay/purescript-lua-example/README.md

 # Example project for the purescript-lua

-This project exists to demonstrate usage of the `purescript-lua` backend.
+This project exists to demonstrate usage of the [PureScript compiler backend for Lua](https://github.com/Unisay/purescript-lua).

 ## How to build